jedi-ops/blog/src/content/blog/multi-fintech-agents-with-grok.md

 ---
 title: 'Building a Multi-Agent Financial Intelligence System'
-pubDatetime: 2024-12-31
+pubDatetime: 2024-12-15
 description: 'A comprehensive guide to implementing an advanced multi-agent system for financial analysis using Python and AI.'
-author: 'Financial Technology Specialist'
+author: 'Tobalo Torres-Valderas'
 image:
     url: 'https://docs.astro.build/assets/fintech.webp'
     alt: 'A visualization of financial data analysis and artificial intelligence.'